nikhilsinghhub/caf-landing-zone-readme.md/caf landing zone.md

 9. keyvaults - Creation of policies ,caf platform maintainers , caf platform contributors as well as for level 1 and 2.

-10. 8.
-Landingzone – It enables application migration , modernization , and innovation at enterprise – scale in Azure.
-backend_type = "azurerm"
+10.Landingzone – It enables application migration , modernization , and innovation at enterprise – scale in Azure. backend_type = "azurerm"
   level        = "level0"
   key          = "launchpad"